statgen/locuszoom/assets/docs/data_retrieval.md

     .add("constraint", ["GeneConstraintLZ", {  url: "constraint_10_114550452-115067678.json" }]);
 ```

-### What if my data doesn't fit the expected format?
+## What if my data doesn't fit the expected format?
 The built-in adapters are designed to work with a specific set of known REST APIs and fetch data over the web, but we provide mechanisms to customize every aspect of the data retrieval process, including how to construct the query sent to the server and how to modify the fields returned.
 See the guidance on "custom adapters" below.

 In general, the more similar that your field names are to those used in premade layouts, the easier it will be to get started with common tasks.
 Certain features require additional assumptions about field format, and these sorts of differences may cause behavioral (instead of cosmetic) issues.
 For example:

 * In order to fetch LD information relative to a specific variant, the data in the summary statistics must provide the variant name as a single string that combines chromosome, position, reference, and alt allele, like `1:12_A/C`.
-Our builtin LD adapter tries to handle the common marker formats from various programs and normalize them into a format that the LD server will understand, but we cannot guess the ref and alt allele.
+Our builtin LD adapter tries to handle the common marker formats from various programs and normalize them into a format that the LD server will understand, but we cannot guess everything.
 Following the order of values and using a known format will ensure best results.
-* The JavaScript language is not able to accurately represent very small pvalues (numbers smaller than ~ 5e-324), and will truncate them to 0, changing the meaning of your data.
+* JavaScript is not able to accurately represent very small pvalues (numbers smaller than ~ 5e-324), and will truncate them to 0, changing the meaning of your data.
 For this reason, we recommend sending your data to the web page already transformed to -log pvalue format; this is much less susceptible to problems with numerical underflow.

 # Creating your own custom adapter
 ## Re-using code via subclasses